Getting started

 -

-is where the query templates will be located -
+query_templates_diris where the query templates will be located

-is where the test templates will be located -
+test_templates_diris where the test templates will be located

-is where the SQL files for queries will be generated -
+queries_output_diris where the SQL files for queries will be generated

 All directory paths are relative to the manifest file.